Dear Old Nebraska U: Lyrics

 It is unclear why the University of Nebraska became "NU" (or "Nebraska U") instead of "UN."
 The school was referred to as NU long before "Dear Old Nebraska U" was written, and while several schools of the former Big Eight Conference also use this nomenclature (Colorado as CU, Kansas as KU, and Oklahoma as OU), each began at different times and with no clear connection.

 Other uses

-Lincoln-based Zipline Brewing Company sells "Dear Old Nebraska Brew," an American lager brewed in collaboration with the Nebraska Alumni Association, with a portion of sales going to alumni programs.
+Lincoln-based Zipline Brewing Company sold "Dear Old Nebraska Brew," an American lager brewed in collaboration with the Nebraska Alumni Association.